 Similarly, WebRTC does not work on any non-Apple browser on Apple devices, this includes Google Chrome.

-Therefore, we recommend to our users for any video consultations within Heydoc, that yourself and your patient uses Chrome or Firefox if using a laptop or PC.
+Therefore, we recommend to our users for any video consultations within Heydoc, that yourself and your patient use the latest versions of Safari, Chrome, Firefox and Microsoft Edge if using a laptop or PC.
 For mobile phone devices, we recommend using Safari on an iPhone, and Chrome on an Android phone.